QuarterShotofEspresso/BillBot/README.md

 ## UML Diagram

 BillBot can be easily deployed by the use of the `makeabot` function.
-The use case of all the paramters can be seen the UML diagram below.
+The use case of all the paramters can be seen in the UML diagram below.
 ![UML Class Diagram for BillBot](https://github.com/cs100/final-project-rb/blob/master/diagrams/BillBot.png)